 Technological stack: Bamboo invoice, Rest APIs

-The app must have a feature that allows the users to see the summary of all their past transactions made via the peer to peer payment apps.
+The app must have a basic feature that allows the users to see the summary of all their past peer-to-peer transactions made via the peer to peer payment apps.

 Technological stack: Rest APIs